25 Chilling Photos of Abandoned Places Around the World

 Church of the Intercession of the Blessed Virgin Mary, Russia

 You can still see the remnants of the vibrant blue paintings that once covered the walls of this abandoned church.
+These abandoned historic sites are too dangerous to visit.

 This abandoned town is located near the 1986 Chernobyl disaster site.
 After being exposed to harmful nuclear radiation, Chernobyl and the nearby town of Pripyat were evacuated and left to deteriorate.